GavinBliss-17/GavinBliss-17.github.io/README.md

 Algorithms and Data Structures: Showcases optimization techniques, algorithm design, and the use of advanced data structures.
 Databases: Features schema design, query optimization, and secure database integration.

-Repository Structure
-The repository is organized as follows:
+Repository Structure is organized as follows:

 index.html: The main ePortfolio web page.
 This HTML file introduces my work, provides project links, and highlights my skills.